Sacha Zegueur

-Sacha Zegueur (born 21 June 1999) is a French rugby union player, who currently plays as a flanker for Top 14 club Pau.
+Sacha Zegueur (born 21 June 1999) is a French professional rugby union player who plays as a flanker for Top 14 club Pau.

 Early life

 Sacha Zegueur was born on 21 June 1999 in Oyonnax, France where he grew up.
 He began playing rugby for his hometown club in 2010.

 Club career

 On 31 August 2018, Zegueur made his professional debut for Oyonnax against Colomiers.

 In October 2021, it was announced by multiple media sources that he will leave his club and join Pau at the end of the 2021–22 Pro D2 season.
 On 9 June 2022, the move was finally made official.

-On 24 September, he played his first game for his new club and started as a blinside flanker under his former France U20 coach Sébastien Piqueronies.
+On 24 September, he played his first game for his new club and started as a blindside flanker under his former France U20 coach Sébastien Piqueronies.

 International career

 In 2018, Zegueur won the Six Nations Under 20s Championship with France U20.
 A few months later, he was selected for the World Rugby Under 20 Championship and won the competition.
 He then won a back-to-back championship the year after.

 On 22 November 2020, he received his first call-up to the France senior team for the Autumn Nations Cup after a Yacouba Camara's injury but he remained uncapped.

 On 12 March 2023, he was called back to the national team for the 2023 Six Nations Championship game against England.